Juan-Oclock/kansyl/APP_STORE_COPY.md

 ### Version 2 - Story-Driven (Alternative)

 ```
-Remember that streaming service free trial you forgot to cancel?
-The $15.99 charge that hit your card before you even watched a single show?
+Remember that subscription you forgot to cancel?
+The $15.99 charge that hit your card before you realized the trial ended?
 We've all been there.

-Kansyl is your personal free trial assistant - designed to save you money and eliminate subscription anxiety.
+Kansyl is your personal subscription manager - designed to save you money and eliminate subscription anxiety.

 THE PROBLEM WE SOLVE

-Free trials are great... until they're not.
-Companies make canceling hard on purpose.
-They count on you forgetting.
-They hide cancel buttons.
+Subscriptions are everywhere - streaming, software, apps, memberships.
+Companies make it easy to sign up but hard to cancel.
+They count on you forgetting renewal dates.
 They charge you before you realize what happened.

 Not anymore.

 THE KANSYL DIFFERENCE

-⚡ Add Trials in Seconds
+⚡ Add Subscriptions in Seconds
 No complex setup.
 Choose from templates for Netflix, Spotify, Disney+, Adobe, and hundreds more.
-Or create custom trials for any service.
+Track free trials, premium subscriptions, and promotional offers all in one place.

 🎯 Reminders That Actually Help
-3 days before: "Your Netflix trial ends soon.
+3 days before: "Your Netflix subscription renews soon.
 Time to decide."
-1 day before: "Final reminder - Netflix trial expires tomorrow."
+1 day before: "Final reminder - Netflix renews tomorrow."
 Day of: "Last chance!
-Your Netflix trial ends today."
+Your Netflix subscription renews today."

 Take action right from the notification.
 No need to open the app.

 💵 Watch Your Savings Grow
-Every canceled trial adds to your savings counter.
+Every canceled subscription adds to your savings counter.
 See exactly how much money Kansyl has saved you.
 It's surprisingly motivating.

 🔐 Your Privacy Matters
-Most apps want your email, your data, your attention.
-Kansyl is different:
-• No account required (unless you want iCloud sync)
-• All data stored locally on your device
+Kansyl is built with privacy in mind:
+• Your data synced securely via iCloud
-• No tracking or analytics without permission
+• No third-party tracking without permission
 • No selling your information, ever
+• Optional analytics are always anonymized
-• Open about what we collect (spoiler: almost nothing)
+• Transparent about what we collect

 🚀 Features That Make Life Easier

 Smart Reminders: Get notified at the perfect time
-AI Receipt Scanner: Photo → Trial details (like magic)
+AI Receipt Scanner: Photo → Subscription details (like magic)
-Siri Integration: "Hey Siri, add my HBO Max trial"
+Siri Integration: "Hey Siri, add my HBO Max subscription"
-Widgets: See upcoming trials on your home screen
+Widgets: See upcoming renewals on your home screen
-Calendar Sync: Export trials to Apple Calendar
+Calendar Sync: Export renewal dates to Apple Calendar
-Share Extension: Save trials from any app
+Share Extension: Save subscriptions from any app
 Export Data: Your data, your control
-Trial History: Never lose track of past subscriptions
+Complete History: Never lose track of past subscriptions

 START FREE, UPGRADE IF YOU LOVE IT

 Free Forever Tier:
-• Track up to 5 trials
+• Track up to 5 subscriptions
 • Smart reminders
 • Full history
 • No credit card needed

 Premium (When You Need More):
-• Unlimited trial tracking
+• Unlimited subscription tracking
 • AI receipt scanning
 • Advanced analytics
 • Priority support